 Sightseeing in Jaipur: The City Palace which now houses a museum containing rare manuscripts, painting and an armoury; the Jantar Mantar observatory- built in the 17th century by Jai Singh- with a sundial 90ft.high; the Museum amidst the Ram Niwas Palace Gardens founded in 1876 with a large collection of antiques; the palace of Winds, a landmark of Jaipur made of pink sandstone and of unique design.

 AMBER FORT : 12 Kms. from Jaipur. lies the city of Amber with an ancient imposing fort cum Palace overlooking the lake at the entrance to a rocky mountain grove.
-Built in the 17th century, the palace is a distinguished specimen of of Rajput architecture.
+Built in the 17th century, the palace is a distinguished specimen of Rajput architecture.
 The Jai Mandir (hall of victory) is so delicately ornamented with fine inlay work that it glows.
 The fort of Jaigarh, crowning the summit of a peak is of amazing beauty and grandeur.

 At some of the hotels during the ride there will be some entertainment in the form of folk dances/music etc.